Dr Graeme Mearns

 Newcastle Upon Tyne,

-Following a successful contribution to the ESRC proposal 'Social Media Analysis for Social Geography' (SoMAG), I have been working with colleagues in GPS and the School of Computing to determine the relevance of 'geosocial' media data for understanding human behaviours at both local and global scales.
-This has involved using the cloud-based data analytics tools of the Digital Institute to perform network and thematic analyses on 'geo-tagged tweets' mentioning the International Day Against Homophobia and Transphobia (IDAHOT).
-I have worked particularly closely with Dr. Rebecca Simmonds who developed the Antares analytics tool as part of her PhD before moving to industry.
-This relationship has aided understanding of geographical patterns in support and opposition to the IDAHOT campaign (as articulated via Twitter) which works to bolster the equal rights of gender and sexual minorities.
-As part of this collaboration, Prof. Simon Woods (PEALS) has also been helping me to address the ethical challenges raised by utilising geosocial media data in potentially sensitive research on sexuality.
-Several of these issues are potent in light of the growing marketplace surrounding 'big data' and the masses of information we make available online.
+Following a successful contribution to the ESRC proposal 'Social Media Analysis for Social Geography' (SoMAG), I worked with colleagues in GPS and the School of Computing to determine the relevance of 'geosocial' media data for understanding human behaviours at both local and global scales.
+This involved using the data analytics tools of the Digital Institute to perform network and thematic analyses on 'geo-tagged tweets' mentioning the International Day Against Homophobia and Transphobia (IDAHOT).
+I was fortunate to work particularly closely with Dr. Rebecca Simmonds who developed the Antares tool as part of her PhD before moving to industry.
+This relationship aided understanding of geographical patterns in support and opposition to the IDAHOT campaign (as articulated via Twitter) which works to bolster the equal rights of gender and sexual minorities.
+As part of this collaboration, Prof. Simon Woods (PEALS) also helped me to address the ethical challenges raised by utilising geosocial media data in potentially sensitive research on sexuality.
+Several of these issues are potent in light of the growing marketplace surrounding 'big data' and the masses of information most of us now make available online.

 - Mearns GW, Richardson R, Robson E. Enacting the internet and social media on the public sector's frontline.
 New Technology, Work and Employment 2015, 30(3), 190-208.